-As our tools become more powerful and sophisticated, we need to evolve and develop our working methods in order to stay competitive.
-I’ve written previously about how architects should learn to code.
-A lot of the problems we need to solve don’t fall within the capabilities of off-the-shelf software.
+As our tools become more powerful and sophisticated, we must evolve and develop our working methods to stay competitive.
+I've written previously about how architects should learn to code.
+Many of the problems we need to solve fall outside the capabilities of off-the-shelf software.
 We need to tweak and customize our tools to work the way we work.
-Creating our own tools and software is one way to do this.
+Creating our tools and software is one way to do this.

-That said, the reality is that not everyone has the time or the inclination to learn how to code.
-It’s time-consuming and you’ve got projects to run, show drawings to review, and buildings to design.
-Fortunately there are new tools available that deliver the power of programming without the need for all that typing.
+That said, the reality is that only some have the time or the inclination to learn how to code.
+It's time-consuming, and you have projects to run, show drawings to review, and buildings to design.
+Fortunately, new tools are available that deliver the power of programming without needing all that typing.

 Enter computational design and visual programming.

 What is Computational Design?

 Computational design is the application of computational strategies to the design process.
 While designers traditionally rely on intuition and experience to solve design problems, computational design aims to enhance that process by encoding design decisions using a computer language.
 The goal isn't necessarily documenting the final result but rather the steps required to create that result.